Wolf warrior diplomacy: Chinese embassy in Sweden

-2020 Zhao Lijian image controversy
+2020 Zhao Lijian image incident

-In late 2020, Chinese foreign ministry spokesman Zhao Lijian used his Twitter account to circulate a digitally-manipulated image of a child having their throat cut by an Australian soldier in response to the release of the Brereton Report.
+In late 2020, Chinese foreign ministry spokesman Zhao Lijian used his Twitter account to circulate a computer graphics art piece by Wuheqilin, a self-styled "Chinese wolf warrior artist".
+Created in response to the release of the Brereton Report, the image depicted an Australian soldier cutting the throat of an Afghan child and the words "Don't be afraid, we are coming to bring you peace".
 Global commentators called the tweet "a sharp escalation" in the dispute between China and Australia.
-Within hours, the image was found to have been created by Wuheqilin, a self-styled Chinese wolf warrior artist.

 Reuters reported Australian Prime Minister Scott Morrison describing Zhao's tweet as "truly repugnant" and stating that "the Chinese government should be utterly ashamed of this post.
 It diminishes them in the world's eyes."
 The next day, the Chinese foreign ministry rejected Australian demands for an apology.
 The incident was damaging to Australia–China relations.
 The effect of Zhao's tweet has been to unify Australian politicians across party lines in condemning the incident and China more generally.
-On the other hand, Zhao's tweet also garnered a strong wave of Chinese nationalism support in the country, with Wuheqilin's Sina Weibo account doubling in followers to 1.24 million.
-Security analyst Anthony Galloway later described the event as "a grey zone attack if ever there was one."

 Chinese embassy in France

-The Ambassador to France, Lu Shaye, was summoned twice by the French foreign ministry, first in April 2020 over posts and tweets by the embassy defending Beijing's response to the COVID-19 pandemic and criticising the West's handling of it, then in March 2021 over "insults and threats" over new Western sanctions placed on China for its crackdown against the Uyghur minority.
+The Ambassador to France, Lu Shaye, was summoned twice by the French foreign ministry, first in April 2020 over posts and tweets by the embassy defending Beijing's response to the COVID-19 pandemic and criticising the West's handling of it, then in March 2021 over "insults and threats" over new economic sanctions placed on China for its crackdown against the Uyghur minority.
 Previously as Ambassador to Canada, Shaye accused Canadian media of "Western egotism and white supremacy" and disparaged their work on the ground that they are in a lesser position to judge China's development compared to the Chinese people.
 He also regularly complained of the "biased" and "slanderous" character of their articles denouncing the persecution of Uyghurs.

-Beating of Taiwanese official in Fiji

-In October 2020, a Taiwanese official was beaten by two Chinese embassy staffers in Fiji.
-The incident took place at a venue where Fijian and Taiwanese officials were celebrating Taiwan's national day.
-The Taiwanese official was later treated at a hospital for head injuries.
+Lu has earned a reputation as a wolf-warrior diplomat, which he is proud of.
+In August 2022, Lu suggested that Taiwan's populace would be "re-educated" after unification.
+Lu garnered international outcry after questioning the sovereignty of "post-Soviet states" in 2023, forcing Chinese officials to denounce the statement as "personal opinion".